-- 23.1 The events making up the championship are listed in the 2023 MSA Calendar.
+- 23.1 The events making up the championship are listed in the 2025 MSA Calendar.
 When more than one race/heat is held on any one particular day, the overall positions for the day will be used solely for the purpose of determining an overall winner for the day and shall have no effect on the points counting towards the BMSC Coastal Challenge Club championship.
-If a tie should arise in determining the overall winner for the day, the driver with the best result in terms of the combined race times of the heats, will be used to determine a winner for the purpose of trophies only. - 23.2 The 2023 championship will consist of a maximum of eight (8) rounds.
-Seven (7) rounds will count towards the Championship, and each competitor can decide to drop his or her worst round of the season. - 23.3 The 2023 Championship rounds will consist of 3 x 6 lap heats per round, or 2 x 8 lap heats per round. - 23.4 The organizers reserve the right to host more than three races at any of the rounds to make up the minimum number of races for the year. - 23.5 Should less than 12 qualifying races/heats be held and scored during the season, the championship may be declared null and void by the Controllers. - 23.6 The minimum number of starters in any of the heats taking place should be five (5) competitors.
+If a tie should arise in determining the overall winner for the day, the driver with the best result in terms of the combined race times of the heats, will be used to determine a winner for the purpose of trophies only. - 23.2 The 2025 Championship rounds will consist of 3 x 6 lap heats per round, or 2 x 8 lap heats per round. - 23.3 The organizers reserve the right to host more than three races at any of the rounds to make up the minimum number of races for the year. - 23.4 The minimum number of starters in any of the heats taking place should be five (5) competitors.